 2. Include a Shower Bench

-Not just safe but also relaxing, you will be thanking yourself when you install a built-in shower bench.
+You will be thanking yourself when you install a built-in shower bench that offers safety and relaxation.
 The perfect middle ground between a bath and shower, benches add luxury and leisure to a typical shower.
 Consider using granite or marble for an opulent, permanent solution.
 For those wanting to conserve shower space, freestanding shower benches can be easily moved around as needed and tucked away when not in use.

 3. Ensure the Space is Well-Lit